Emerson-D-Oliveira/GREB-GCR-v.0.1/README.md

 Build the model: make greb

 When the compilation is finished an executable file "greb.x" is generated in the exec folder.
-If everything is correct, CONGRATULATIONS the GREB-GCR template is already installed.
+If everything is correct, CONGRATULATIONS the GREB-GCR was installed.

 Now edit the namelist of the run.csh file